wavebench/wavebench/README.md

 WaveBench provides a comprehensive collection of datasets designed for training machine learning-based solvers to wave propagation partial differential equations (PDEs).

-## Quick start: Explore Wavebench on Google Colab
+# Quick start: Explore Wavebench on Google Colab

-We offer Google Colab notebooks to explore Wavebench.
+We provide Google Colab notebooks to explore Wavebench.
 With these notebooks, you can easily train a PDE surrogate, such as FNO or U-Net, on one of the Wavebench datasets directly in your browser.
 No manual installation or downloads are required.

 |Title  | Notebooks |
 | --- | --- |